btaz21/weather-app/README.md

 #### Other Components

 1. **Header** Basic header component that accepts some props for reusability.
-2. **LoadingSpinner** Spinner component to show ....
+2. **LoadingSpinner** Spinner component to show end user that data is loading from external API.
 In a larger app, might customize this more to include props such as color, size, type, etc for reusability.
 3. **Page** Mainly for layout purposes, accepts child component
 4. **SearchBar** Form with two controlled inputs for street address and zip code.
 In a larger app, would likely use external library to help with react form building (i.e. formik or react-hook-form) as well as a validation library such as yup.
 I created some basic validation just to show some good practices.